Shadow-Work

 8 Coping Skills For Anxiety

 All you can do is the best you can, focus on the positive.
 Don’t allow yourself to relish in those triggers anymore, because all it does is make you more anxious.
-When you first start your anxiety journey, it seems uncontrollable.
+When you first start your anxiety healing journey, it seems uncontrollable.
 But when you decide you truly want to change and take matters into your own hands.
 You can slowly control those triggers.

 Don’t do the same things you normally do that lead you nowhere.
 Switch up your routine.
 Switch up your thought patterns.
 By now you’ve heard of the law of attraction.
 You attract what you are.
 If you’re a ball of anxiety and stress you will keep cultivating that lifestyle.
 Start new habits that make you feel good.
 Get more things done in your day.
 Tell yourself, “No, I AM WORTH IT.”
 Don’t be your own worst enemy.
 You should be on your own team!
 Hype yourself up like you do for the people around you.